 |95 or more

 Accordingly you apply to commence a Pension using the ESUPERFUND online Pension Application.
-You nominate a commencement date of 1 January 2015 and are 60 years of age at the date of the Pension commencement.
-In this case the minimum Pension you must take per annum is 4% or $24,000.
-However given that the Pension is being commenced halfway during the year then only half of the minimum pension payment must be accessed before 30 June 2015, that is $12,000.
+You nominate a commencement date of 1 January 2022 and are 60 years of age at the date of the Pension commencement.
+In this case the minimum Pension you must take per annum is 2% (Default Minimum Pension Factor 4% reduced by 50% in the 2021-22 FY) or $12,000.
+However given that the Pension is being commenced halfway during the year then only half of the minimum pension payment must be accessed before 30 June 2022, that is $6,000.

 Maximum Pension Income

-With a Simple Account Based Pension, there is no maximum amount you need to take when you commence a Simple Account Based Pension.
+With an SABP, there is no maximum amount you need to take when you commence an SABP.
 This means that you can take all your Super Benefit as and when desired.

-With a Transition to Retirement Pension (TRAP), the maximum annual pension drawdown for a TRAP is 10%.
+With a TRIS, the maximum annual pension drawdown for a TRIS is 10%.
 This amount is not prorated if the Pension is commenced part way through the financial year.

 Pension payments must be made to your personal Bank Account.
 You will need to arrange to transfer monies from your SMSF Bank Account to your personal Bank Account to evidence the Minimum Annual Pension Payment required.
-The transfer of monies can occur at any time and for any amount during the Financial Year as long as it exceeds the Minimum Pension Payment required.
-That is the nominated Pension payment can be paid either monthly, quarterly, half-yearly on an annual basis or other timeframe you elect, but must be paid at least annually.
+The transfer of monies can occur at any time and for any amount during the Financial Year as long as it is within the Minimum and Maximum Pension Payment thresholds.
+That is the nominated Pension payment can be paid either monthly, quarterly, half-yearly, on an annual basis or other timeframe you elect, but must be paid at least annually.

 Not accessing the Minimum Pension Payment

-A SMSF must adhere to the minimum Pension payment rules.
-If a Member does not take their minimum Pension payment for a particular financial year, then the tax free status of the Member's share of the SMSF earnings and realised capital gains may be at risk as the Member may not be considered to be in Pension Phase.
-In addition one of the objectives of the SMSF Investment Strategy is to have sufficient liquidity to meet all SMSF outgoings including Pension payments.
-Accordingly to ensure that you do not breach the SMSF Investment Strategy and Pension Regulations, you must ensure there is always sufficient liquidity to meet all the Pension payment requirements of the SMSF.
+An SMSF must adhere to the Minimum Pension Payment rules.
+If a Member does not receive their Minimum Pension Payment for a particular financial year, the pension will be taken to have ceased at the start of that financial year.
+With a Pension in the Retirement Phase (SABP or R-TRIS), the tax free status of the SMSF income and realised capital gains may be at risk as the Member may not be considered to be in tax-free retirement Pension Phase.
+In addition one of the objectives of each SMSFs Investment Strategy is to have sufficient liquidity to meet all SMSF outgoings including Pension Payments.
+Accordingly to ensure that you do not breach the SMSF Investment Strategy and Pension Regulations you must ensure there is always sufficient liquidity to meet all Pension Payment requirements of the SMSF.